Paint marker

 A paint marker is a type of marker pen that is used to create permanent writing on a variety of surfaces such as paper, metal, stone, rubber, plastic, and glass.
+Majik Inki was Japan's first oil-based marker, launched in 1953.

 Ink

 Unlike with most permanent markers the ink is an oil-based paint and generally requires shaking before use, similar to an aerosol spray paint can.
 In addition, the line is very opaque and, unlike spirit-based or other permanent inks, will not fade with exposure to UV light, and overlays all other colors beneath it.
 The paint from these types of markers is not truly permanent, as it can be removed using high pressure cleaning or paint thinning solvents such as acetone.

 Dangers

 Paint markers, and permanent markers generally, contain the toxic compounds xylene or toluene.
 Like spray paint, these markers give off volatile organic compounds, which can be dangerous when used in a badly ventilated area or without a particulate mask.
 Gloves can also be worn to avoid absorption through the skin.